blaylockbk/Herbie/docs/v2/migration-guide.rst

              step=12
          )

-      Or use model class via the Herbie namespace:
+      Or, use model class via the Herbie namespace.
+You can still use ``datetime`` to specify the desired date:

       .. code-block:: python

          from herbie.v2 import Herbie
+         from datetime import datetime

          H = Herbie.HRRR(
-            "2025-01-01",
+            datetime(2025, 1, 1),
             step=12
          )